 - Successful Completion of all Components of the Degree and 30 Academic Credits including 12 credits in required courses; 9 credits in elective courses; 9 credits for the Major Project - Doctor of Ministry Symposium: The purpose of the DMin Symposium, usually held in early April, is to recognize the contributions our doctoral students make to ministry and provide a context for the presentation of Doctoral Projects by candidates preparing for spring graduation.
-Annual attendance at the Doctor of Ministry Symposium is required for all students, either in person or electronically. - Requests to be excused from the Symposium must be submitted in writing to the Chair of the Doctor of Ministry Committee. - Unexcused absences will result in a review by the DMin Committee of the student's standing in the program. - In the year in which a student plans to graduate information concerning matters related to commencement and submitting the final copy of the Major Project for publication will be provided. - All degrees are awarded at the annual Commencement in May. - No degree or diploma will be awarded unless all of a student's accounts with the seminary are paid in full.
+Annual attendance at the Doctor of Ministry Symposium is required for all students. - Failure to participate will result in a review by the DMin Committee of the student's standing in the program. - In the year in which a student plans to graduate information concerning matters related to commencement and submitting the final copy of the Major Project for publication will be provided. - Requirements for the Major Project are found in the DMin Major Projects Guide on the seminary library website. - All degrees are awarded at the annual Commencement in May. - No degree or diploma will be awarded unless all of a student's accounts with the seminary are paid in full.